IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 A batch version of this admin api call is also available:

-``curl -X POST -H "X-Dataverse-key: <key>" http://localhost:8080/api/admin/archiveAllUnarchivedDatasetVersions?listonly=true&limit=10&latestonly=true``
+``curl -X POST -H "X-Dataverse-key: <key>" 'http://localhost:8080/api/admin/archiveAllUnarchivedDatasetVersions?listonly=true&limit=10&latestonly=true'``

 The archiveAllUnarchivedDatasetVersions call takes 3 optional configuration parameters.
 * listonly=true will cause the API to list dataset versions that would be archived but will not take any action.
 * limit=<n> will limit the number of dataset versions archived in one api call to <= <n>.
 * latestonly=true will limit archiving to only the latest published versions of datasets instead of archiving all unarchived versions.

+Note that because archiving is done asynchronously, the calls above will return OK even if the user does not have the *PublishDataset* permission on the dataset(s) involved.
+Failures are indocated in the log and the archivalStatus calls in the native api can be used to check the status as well.

 PostPublication Workflow